gfpop: an R Package for Univariate Graph-Constrained Change-Point Detection: Constraint graphs and change-points model as a HMM

 \section{Constraint graphs and change-points model as a HMM}

-We begin by recasting the standard and constrained multiple change-point problem as a continuous HMM with a particular transition kernel represented as a graph.
-In \proglang{gfpop} the set of transitions is constant over time leading to a collapsed representation of the graph.
-We then formalize the concept of a valid signal or path, that is satisfying all constraints.
-We eventually present a number of examples.
+We begin by recasting the standard and constrained multiple change-point problem as a continuous hidden Markov model (HMM) with a particular transition kernel represented as a graph \citep{johnson2013}.
+At each time $t$ the signal can be in a number of states, which are nodes of the graph.
+Possible transitions between states at time $t$ and $t + 1$ are represented by the edges of the graph.
+Each edge has three properties: a constraint (e.g., $ \mu_t \leq \mu_{t + 1}$), a penalty (possibly null) and a loss function (cost associated to a data-point).
+In \pkg{gfpop} the set of transitions is constant over time, leading to a collapsed representation of the graph.
+We then formalize the concept of a valid signal or path, that is one satisfying all constraints, and finally present a number of examples.